Get Started

 Building Canonical Systems That Scale With Your Site

-Start with the pages that matter most.
-Prioritize high-volume templates—product listing pages, category archives, search results—where duplication hits hardest.
+Look, start with the pages that matter most.
+Prioritize high-volume templates, product listing pages, category archives, search results, where duplication hits hardest.
 Build canonical logic into these templates first, measuring index coverage before and after to validate impact.

 Create reusable rule libraries that abstract common patterns.
 A single “paginated series” rule applies to blog archives, product grids, and forum threads alike.
 Document the logic in version control alongside the code, not buried in Confluence.
 This makes patterns portable across teams and auditable when someone questions why a canonical points where it does.